mramalingam2203/geeks-for-geeks-go/README.md

-This is a transliteration source code pool for problems enlisted on geeksforgeeks.com
+This is a pool of problems of various categories from geeksforgeeks.com solved with golang.
+Not much emphasis in following go idioms though.